ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/stateflows/uz_ElectricalID.rst

 The control parameters of a FOC will be calculated with the identified parameters and are therefore tuned for the used machine.
 This state requires some sort of speed control.

-This state does require multiple ACCEPT flags to continue, since for the identification of :math:`L_q` a manual operation on the motor has to be done.
+This state does require multiple ACCEPT flags to continue since, for the identification of :math:`L_q`, manual operation on the motor is required.

 .. tikz:: Schematic overview of the ElectricalID
   :libs: shapes, arrows, positioning, calc,fit, backgrounds, shadows